Permitting/Zoning

 Established in 1898 and still staffed with only a handful of judges, the Massachusetts Land Court is the smallest of all the Massachusetts trial courts.
 But for real estate practitioners, it is the most important court in the Commonwealth.

-The Land Court is known for its real estate expertise and the starting place for almost all foreclosures.
+The Land Court is known for its real estate expertise, and is the starting place for almost all foreclosures.
 Its judges, most of whom were practicing real estate attorneys, are widely regarded as experts in the intricacies of Massachusetts real estate law.
 Indeed, the diminutive Land Court has recently been at the forefront of national foreclosure law with Judge Keith Long’s seminal decision in U.S. Bank v.
-Ibanez which made front page news for several days.
+Ibanez which made national front page news for several days.

 Registered Land